teadetime/pieScanner/index.md

   <i>Figure 2.2: Circuit Digram with Button, IR Rangefinder and 2 Servos</i>
 </p>

 Figure 2.2 shows the layout of our circuit.
-This adds a button for us to start and switch between scanning modes.
+We added a button for us to start and switch between scanning modes.
 Our two servos are controlled via the [arduino servo library](https://www.arduino.cc/reference/en/libraries/servo/) and are wired to PWM pins on the Arduino.
 The IR Rangefinder is an analog sensor so its output is connected to an analog pin on the Arduino.

 ## Data processing
-As mentioned previously while testing the sensor we did a lot of processing to the output o achieve accurate and precise results.
-One thing that we didn’t mention is the field-of-view of the sensor.
-We calibrated with large flat pieces of cardboard when in reality we will be reading the edge which may give back weird data.
-This is something we are ignoring for the purposes of this project but could handle on the software side or simply do multiple scans from different directions.
+___
 We mention a “scan” many times but do not define it well.
 A scan is the movement of our pan/tilt mechanism through a variety of pan and tilt angles such that we are receiving distance measurements for the area that we move through.
 This data can then be used to create a 3d mapping of those points in space and hence the object/view that our scanner is looking at.

+As mentioned previously while testing the sensor we did a lot of processing to the output to achieve accurate and precise results.
+One thing that we didn’t mention is the field-of-view of the sensor.
+We calibrated with large flat pieces of cardboard when in reality we will be reading the edge at some point druing a scan which may give back weird data.
+This is something we are ignoring for the purposes of this project but could handle on the software side or simply do multiple scans from different directions.

 #### Sending/Receiving the Data
 The Arduino works great to do simple processing but is not appropriate for doing distance calculation, point conversions, or visualization of our scans.
 For this reason we are sending the basic data.
-Figure 3.0 showsthe angle that each servo is pointing, and the distance recorded by the sensor beings sent over serial to our computer.
+Figure 3.0 shows how the angle that each servo is pointing, and the distance recorded by the sensor are sent over serial to our computer.
 The computer receives this data, as shown in Figure 3.1, in Matlab and is able to does post-processing to convert these polar coordinates into cartesian space.
 (See Conversion from Polar to Cartesian for more info)
 ``` c
 qsort(distArray, numReadings, sizeof(short), cmpfunc);
 readingCounter = 0;